NUMBUKU/neural_networking/README.md

 Your good old Artificial Neural Network.
 Does what it should do.
 It is also the parent class of all the other types.
 ## Methods:
 ### neural_net::init
 Initialiser for the neural net.
 Takes the following arguments:
+`int inputs`    The number of inputs to the net (these are not neurons, just values).
+`int outputs`   The number of output neurons.
 `int layers`    Self explanitory, only applies to hidden nodes.
 `int rows`      Again, this one is just for the hidden nodes.
-  `int inputs`
+`bool printnet_after_death`

 # CNN